 The second issue troubling aquarists who leave fish unattended is their feeding.
 All of us heard stories about feeding by friends or family members.
 Of course, we can laugh at different interpretations of the term “pinch of food,” provided our fish survived this feeding experiment.

 So what to do?
-Limit feeding to a minimum during your absence.
+Limit feeding fish in an aquarium to a minimum during your holiday.
 Remember how difficult it is for fish to live in their natural environment, where many dangers await them and acquiring food is hard and arduous work.
 Food resources are usually limited.
 Fish must compete for food within their own species and often with fish of other species.
 The availability of food and its quantity varies throughout the year, it is often scarce, and then the competition for it intensifies.
 Only the best adapted individuals survive such critical moments.

 The aquarium, compared to natural conditions, is undoubtedly idyllic.
 Food is abundant, if not too abundant.
 We should be more concerned about the consequences of notorious overfeeding than of fish malnutrition.
 Therefore, let’s not be afraid to leave the fish for a few days without eating.
 Don’t be scared to recommend feeding them every 3-4 days at the time of your holiday.
 This will work out well for them for two reasons.
 Firstly, they will get into shape and lose “excess weight”, and secondly, the aquarium water will retain its good quality for longer.
 Remember that water change will be possible only after you come back home.
 Most fish will tolerate a week of starvation well.
 Note that there is plenty of potential food in a mature aquarium that has been ignored so far.

 How often should fish be fed in an aquarium during holiday?